Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 In that endpoint, you might have to do a join.
 In that join, you might have to fiddle with the raw SQL a few ways to get it to perform well.
 Maybe a db index is required.
 You might have to not serialize with JSON.
-Maybs protobuf, maybe you just send the raw html and use a framework like data star.
+Maybe protobuf, maybe you just send the raw html and use a framework like data-star.
 You might have to pre-fetch that data so that when the user clicks it, page is ready on the next frame.